-Each day in June, EQUAL! is profiling a LGBT person who has made a differenece to society.
+Each day in June, EQUAL! is profiling a LGBT person who has made a difference to society.
 Today’s icon is Anthony Romero.

 Anthony Romero is the first openly gay person and the first Latino to become executive director of the American Civil Liberties Union (ACLU), the nation’s largest public-interest law firm.